gshafer/rpi-aws-lightsail-snapshot/README.md

 # rpi-aws-lightsail-snapshot
 Automatically create and delete AWS Lightsail Snapshots

-Using a Raspberry Pi, this bash shell script run weekly by cron, will create a new Lightsail snapshot and delete the one from 2 weeks ago.
+Using a Raspberry Pi running Ubuntu, this bash shell script run weekly by cron, will create a new Lightsail snapshot and delete the one from 2 weeks ago.

 It will email you the output from the create and delete command after execution so you know that it was successfull.